wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

     !!! note
         - The validity period of the recovery code is determined by the second step of [configuring password recovery](#set-up-password-recovery).
-        - To try out password recovery with a challenge question, refer [Configuring Password Reset with Challenge Questions]({{base_path}}/guides/password-mgt/challenge-question/).
+        - To try out password recovery with a challenge question, see [Configuring Password Reset with Challenge Questions]({{base_path}}/guides/password-mgt/challenge-question/).

 2. Use the `recoveryCode` and a preferred channel `id` to get notifications via that channel.